June 26 @ 8:30 pm - 11:00 pm |

 - Bathroom will be available on site.

-- In the event of rain/inclement weather, this event will be rescheduled for Monday, July 1 – same time and place.
+- In the event of rain/inclement weather, this event will move INSIDE the Lied Center.
 Ticket holders will be notified by email no later than 5pm on the date of the show.